al-swe/al-swe/README.md

 - 📚 A curious person who loves learning new things through books, YouTube, and documentaries.
 - 🎵 Passionate about making and listening to music.
-- 🏌️‍♂️ Enjoy playing golf and running.
+- 🏌️‍♂️ Enjoy playing golf, floorball and running.